bspiers13/SpotifyApp/README.md

 - Fetches user's saved songs and playlists from Spotify.
 - Analyzes a user-provided theme using sentiment analysis.
-- Filters songs based on sentiment to match the theme.
+- Filters songs based on sentiment using their audio_features (valence, tempo, etc.) to match the theme.
 - Creates and adds the newly generated playlist to the user's Spotify account.

 ---